 Historians continue to debate whether the world's longest poker game was played at Thurmond.
 According to some sources, the legendary game lasted 14 years and was played in the early 1900s at the 100-room Dun Glen Hotel.
 Many versions claim Ripley's Believe it or Not! and the Guinness Book of World Records; however, neither organization confirms that it reported on the matter, and Guinness records were not published until 1955, twenty-five years after the hotel had burned.

 Most agree that the tale of the Thurmond Poker Game is a kind of fable.
 It might never have happened, but it is undeniable that gambling was a popular pastime at the hotel.
-Thurmond, a railroad boomtown settled by Captain William Thurmond in the 1870s, was a "dry" town, in which liquor was disallowed, but across the river, the Dun Glen permitted the consumption of alcohol and activities such as card playing and gambling.
+Thurmond, a railroad boomtown settled by Captain William Thurmond in the 1870s, was a "dry" town in which liquor was disallowed, but across the river, the Dun Glen permitted the consumption of alcohol and activities such as card playing and gambling.

-Though the hotel is long-gone, the Thurmond National Historic District and its visitor center, now an Amtrak stop, are popular tourist destinations.
+Though the hotel is long gone, the Thurmond National Historic District and its visitor center, now an Amtrak stop, are popular tourist destinations.
 The district contains many preserved structures from the town's heyday, and rangers are often on hand in the warm months to guide tours and answer questions.

-The Warpath
+The Indian Warpath

 Traveling eastward, their warpath crossed Packs Mountain and descended into the upper vale of Dunloup Creek at present-day Mount Hope.
 A series of burial mounds and an ancient stone earthwork along the creek testified to the presence of a prehistoric village, though clues were likely destroyed when the town developed.
 Parts of the earthwork are believed to have been incorporated into the foundations of buildings now in its national historic district.
 (Read: Prehistoric mystery underlies 'Egypt' in southern W.Va.)